 Step aside cold brew coffee - Instant Pot Iced Tea is here.
 There's a new sheriff in Drink Town!

-YES, you need to try this.
+No. 1 --> Yes, you need to try this.
 I know it sounds ridiculous, but it really is great!
 Brewing Instant Pot sweet tea is quick and totally hands-off.

-CREAM sounds a bit weird, but it adds a really rich mouthfeel.
+No. 2 --> Cream sounds a bit weird, but it adds a really rich mouthfeel.
 Makes it really decadent, like a good cold brew!

-BUY good tea and use good water.
+No. 3 --> Buy good tea and use good water.
 There are so few ingredients in this recipe, but it will make a big difference in the final product if you use the good stuff.

-THIS Instant Pot ice tea recipe is really versatile, it can handle just about any fruit/ herb combo you wanna throw at it.
-OR, if you’re into the classics, it can handle no adds too.
+This Instant Pot ice tea recipe is really versatile, it can handle just about any fruit/ herb combo you wanna throw at it.
+OR, if you're into the classics, it can handle no adds too.
 The world is your oyster!

-Why Baking Soda in This Instant Pot Iced Tea?
+Why Baking Soda

 Baking soda is 9 on the pH scale, because of its alkalinity baking soda is able to effectively buffer acidity.